samuelmcmanus819/Secret-Messenger/contract/README.md

 The secret messenger contract is the backend for the Secret Messenger DApp

 ## Future Work
-- Make the message query do a reverse query and combine the messages
 - Implement permissioned viewing (see SNIP-20 permissioned viewing in SCRT docs)
 - Implement connection-orientation
 - Implement groups